 Credit risk arises from the potential that a counter party will fail to perform its obligations.
-The Foundation is exposed to credit risk with respect to its accounts receivable to the extent that debtors do not meet their obligations.
+The Foundation is exposed to credit risk with respect to its pledges and sundry receivables to the extent that debtors do not meet their obligations.

-It is the opinion of management, that the Foundation is not exposed to significant market, currency and liquidity risks.
+It is the opinion of management, that the Foundation is not exposed to significant interest rate, market, currency and liquidity risks.